 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

-Karim Saad: As parents are our main target audience, the pandemic clearly helped us convincing them to use digital tools instead of private on-site tutoring.
-As schools had to establish distance learning methods, software like Zoom or MS Teams is now easily explainable and way more efficient in terms of time-management.
+Karim Saad: As parents are our main target audience, the pandemic clearly helped us convince them to use digital tools instead of private on-site tutoring.
+As schools had to establish distance learning methods, software like Zoom or MS Teams is now easily explainable and way more efficient in terms of time management.